mfroeling/QMRITools/paper/paper.md

 ## VisteTools
 Import and export functions for tensor data which can be used in the [vIST/e](http://bmia.bmt.tue.nl/software/viste/) tractography tool.
-Most of the functionality is demonstrated in the `demo.nb`.
+None of the functionality is demonstrated in the `demo.nb`.

 # References